-This week, to celebrate World IBD Day on May 19th and in aid of raising awareness of IBD and how it affects sufferers not just physically but mentally too, I will be releasing a series of blogs over 7 consecutive days, with contributions from the IBD community.
+This week, to celebrate World IBD Day on May 19th and in aid of raising awareness of IBD and how it affects sufferers not just physically but mentally too, I will be releasing a series of blogs with contributions from the IBD community.

 Let’s face it, sustaining a relationship is never a walk in the park at the best of times.
 Everybody has something about themselves that they dislike and there’s always doubt in the back of your mind that other people might not like it either.
 The more you like someone the more it matters what they think.